homezhan/artoolkit-docs/4_Android/android_camera_calibration.md

 First and foremost, we recommend checking the "Force landscape display" checkbox, as you will be moving the phone around at many angles, and swapping layout is not recommended.

 ####Choosing Which Resolution(s) to Calibrate
 Choosing which resolution(s) to calibrate against can be somewhat difficult.
-Practically every camera maker uses a different camera module, which in turn has different video modes. *There is no resolution guaranteed to be availible on all Android devices.
-That being said, 320x240 (4:3) is avalible on most devices.*
+Practically every camera maker uses a different camera module, which in turn has different video modes. *There is no resolution guaranteed to be available on all Android devices.
+That being said, 320x240 (4:3) is available on most devices.*
-![The resolution selections availible on a Google Nexus 5.][resolutions]
+![The resolution selections available on a Google Nexus 5.][resolutions]
 The good news is that it's not the resolution that matters as much as the aspect ratio.
 Therefore, we recommend you capture one resolution of each aspect ratio for the camera on your device.
 The most common standard aspect ratios are 4:3, 3:2, and 16:9.
-We recommend you calibrate for each of these three aspect ratios, if availible.
+We recommend you calibrate for each of these three aspect ratios, if available.

 ####Why Calibrate the Front Camera?
 Because some AR applications actually make use of the front camera!
 If your application uses the front camera, or you want to do a good service, we recommend you follow the above resolution recommendations for the front camera also.